 - study or work in your room free from undue interference

-- sleep in your without undue disturbance from noise, guests, and roommates
+- sleep in your room without undue disturbance from noise, guests, and roommates

 - be free from fear of intimidation and physical or emotional harm